ssheff/AWS/README.md

 security-groups -  how to find used and not used
 [how to find used and not used(hhttps://github.com/ssheff/AWS/blob/main/security-groups "Security goups")

-* security-groups -  how to find used and not used. link:security-groups[how to find used and not used]
+* security-groups link:https://github.com/ssheff/AWS/blob/main/security-groups[how to find used and not used]